Grace-Vee/LITA-Class-Portfolio-Building/README.md

 ### Recommendations
 ---
-The followings were recommended based on findings from the data Annalysis, which enabled us took informed decisions which include:
+The followings were recommended based on findings from the Data Annalysis, which enabled us took informed decisions such as:
- 1 Price should be reviewed
+ 1 Price review
- 2 Aggresive awareness and Marketing should be carried out on products 3 Competitors strategies should be studied
+ 2 Aggresive awareness and Marketing  on products

- 😆
+ 3 Studying Competitors strategies

- 💻
+ ### Thank You